Showing posts with label Religion. Show all posts

 The Psychology of Religion, Chapter 29: Conclusion

 In conclusion, religious beliefs—and organized group religion in particular—have been a part of human civilization for thousands of years.
 Culturally, religion can have many benefits: it can help communities come together to celebrate and to grieve, to contemplate morality, to show gratitude, and to meditate.
 Religious faith is consolidated by human tendencies to be loyal (to one’s ingroup, to one’s family, to longstanding beliefs learned and practiced since childhood, and to idealized figures), and by the human tendency to internalize (for many believers, God functioning as an internalized representation of perfect goodness, power, or protection).
 Religions are further consolidated by many enjoyable and meaningful human cultural activities: a lot of the world’s greatest art, music, literature, and architecture is rooted in religion.
 Religions also help many people cope with the deepest, most painful, and most frightening experiences of life, such as facing the deaths of our loved ones, or facing one’s own mortality.
-And religious services can be a medium through which people meet friends or potential partners, sometimes with a better-than-average chance of meeting someone with whom they might share values.
+And religious services can be a medium through which people meet friends or potential partners, sometimes with a better-than-average chance of meeting someone with whom they might share values, also with that person vetted by the church community.
+The congregation itself can act as a village matchmaker.

 The lack of accurate education about the way the world works is finally detrimental to any individual, group, or nation.
 It is like a pilot of an airplane who doesn’t understand how the engines work, and assumes that planes fly due to magic.
 Most of the time this may not seem to make much difference to the safety and navigation of the plane—until the weather changes, until something unexpected happens, until you need a sober understanding of what is real in order to respond well.
 A culture can coast for a long time on comforting stories.
 It is when conditions become difficult that false models show their true cost.